cdent/gabbi/CONTRIBUTING.md

 If you reach an impasse, create an issue and provide as much info as you can about your situation and together we can try to figure it out.

+# Pull Requests

+If you want to make a pull request, fork the gabbi repository and create a new branch that will contain your changes.
+Name the branch something meaningful and related to your change.

+You should provide verbose commit messages on each of your commits.
+You should not feel obliged to squash your commits into one commit.
+We want to the see the full expression of your process and thinking.

+When you push your branch back to Github please never force push.

+If your pull request receives some comments and you need to make some changes, please do them as _an additional commit_ on the branch used for the pull request.